Dad Done Seeing Elder Daughter Suffer Over Her Disabled Sister, Gets Her A Kitten, Drama Ensues

 According to experts from the American Veterinary Medical Association (AVMA), a non-profit representing more than 105,000 vets in the US, everyone who thinks about introducing a furry, feathery, or other companion to their family needs to ask themselves a few very important questions:

-• Can you afford the costs of caring for your pet?
-Some species or breeds of pets have special needs that may require additional expenses, including (but not limited to) food, housing, socialization, exercise, grooming, and veterinary care, so you have to make sure you can afford and are willing and able to provide them.
+- Can you afford the costs of caring for your pet?
+Some species or breeds of pets have special needs that may require additional expenses, including (but not limited to) food, housing, socialization, exercise, grooming, and veterinary care, so you have to make sure you can afford and are willing and able to provide for them.

-• How long will you be away from your pet?
+- How long will you be away from your pet?
 Do you work long hours or travel frequently?
-Some pets need more frequent exercise or feeding, and might not be a good choice for families who spend a lot of time away from home.
+Some pets need more frequent exercise or feeding and might not be a good choice for families who spend a lot of time away from home.

-• Who will care for your pet in your absence?
+- Who will care for your pet in your absence?
 Consider not just short-term absences, but also plan for the long run.

-• What future changes might occur in your living situation that would affect your ability to keep your pet in years to come?
+- What future changes might occur in your living situation that would affect your ability to keep your pet in years to come?
 You would be committing to that animal for their entire life, so consider what you will do with it if you find another job, move, or change your life in some other way.

-• Do local laws or your housing arrangement limit your choice of pet?
+- Do local laws or your housing arrangement limit your choice of pet?
 If you rent, your landlord may restrict the type or number of pets you can have.
 Similarly, condominium and townhouse associations may also have limits put in place.
 If you live in a city, your choice of pet may be very different from your choice if you lived in the suburbs or the country.

-• Are you able to provide the amount of attention your pet will need?
+- Are you able to provide the amount of attention your pet will need?
 Again, different species and breeds of animals have certain needs for companionship and attention that vary widely from others.

-• Do you already have any pets?
+- Do you already have any pets?
 If so, will your current companion accept another one joining the pack?

-• What are you looking for in a pet?
+- What are you looking for in a pet?
 Do you want a lap warmer or a running buddy?
 A pet that’s easy to care for or one that looks (and also acts) like a ballroom dancer?
 If you have young children, a pet that’s active at night would not be as good a choice as one that is active during the day.
 There are so many aspects that can affect your choice.

 Clearly, there are many factors that influence this decision, and while we don’t know the entire picture, it sounds like the dad behind the post might’ve focused too much on one — pleasing his older daughter.
 That, of course, is a noble cause but maybe he could’ve found other ways to bring more joy to her life.